Justintime50/homebrew-releaser/README.md

           # <!-- project_table_end -->
           #
           # Finally, mark `update_readme_table` as `true` in your GitHub Action config and we'll do the work of building a custom table for you.
-          # Default is `false` - boolean
+          # Default is shown - boolean
-          update_readme_table: true
+          update_readme_table: false

-          # Skips committing the generated formula to a homebrew tap (useful for local testing).
+          # Skips committing the generated formula to a homebrew tap (useful to verify results on a first run).
           # Default is shown - boolean
           skip_commit: false